1jour1vin

 Wine rated (2015 guide) 95/100

-Vibrant aromas of lemon, lime, and tropical fruits.
+Vibrant aromas of lemons, limes, and tropical fruits.
 Hints of mango and melon.
-Silky on the palate, round with fruit, and beautifully consistent.
+The palate is silky, with a round fruit profile and excellent balance.
 Impressive.
-85% Sauvignon and 15% Sémillon.
-Ready to drink or keep.
+85% Sauvignon Blanc and 15% Sémillon.
+Ready to drink or cellared.

 Loading...